BedrockStreaming/websocket-bench/README.md

 ## Benchmark message

-For benchmark message you should provide your own `generator`
+For benchmark message or more advanced connection you should provide your own `generator`

 generator structure :